Parents Responsibility for Teen Drivers

 Almost every state has some form of parental responsibility law that works to hold parents or legal guardians of teenagers liable for property damage, personal injury or other losses that result from negligent, willful or intentional acts of their minor children.
 There are some limitations and conditions, but essentially, the underlying theory is that parents have a duty to prevent their children from committing foreseeably dangerous acts.

-It’s an important tool for those injured in crashes caused by teen drivers.Provisions of Florida’s Parental Responsibility Law
+It’s an important tool for the lawyers of those injured in teen driver accidents.Provisions of Florida’s Parental Responsibility Law

 Florida teens can obtain a learner’s license at the age of 15.
 If they are under 18, they must submit a signed/ notarized parental consent form indicating the parent or another responsible adult over age 21 will accompany any driver holding a learner’s license.
 Part of that consent form indicates that before the youth is eligible to apply for a Class E license, a parent, legal guardian or “other responsible adult 21 years of age or older” must certify the applicant completed 50 hours of behind-the-wheel experience – 10 of those hours at night.
 This consent form is one way a parent assumes certain obligations for their child’s misconduct or negligence.